arso-march-16/app_for_rent_a_car/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+--Demo Video--

+Take a look at the interface developed so far in this Flutter rent-a-car application.

+Open rent-a-car-app-video.mp4 to see the effort invested in frontend UX/UI design.

+Note: This app is actively being improved.
+The current design and functionality may differ from what is shown in the demo video.

 --How to Run This Flutter App in Google Chrome Using Android Studio--

 1. Open the project